nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ## 4. Implementation

-This sector describe how features are implemented, where readers can get insight into the mechanisms of them with step-by-step descriptions and UML diagrams.
+This section describe how features are implemented, where readers can get insight into the mechanisms of them with step-by-step descriptions and UML diagrams.
 > **Note:**
 >
 > ```executeCommand()``` method of every command return a boolean.
 Only ```ExitCommand``` returns ```true``` since it informs Duke that this is the last command to exit.